dvh312/Yahoo-emoticons-for-Facebook/README.md

 Version 1.7.0
 - Add disable/enable feature
-- Rollback optional space and '-' for faster speed
+- Rollback optional space and '-' for better performance

 Version 1.6.2
 - Fix a small bug which can cause the script runs slower